Yilin077/Lab7/README.md

 Reduce unused JavaScript/CSS — Eliminate or defer unnecessary scripts and styles to speed up interactivity.

-Improve accessibility — Ensure elements have proper labels, contrast
+Improve accessibility — Ensure elements have proper labels, contrast, and alt text for screen readers